RyotaroOKabe/radiation_mapping/README.md

 **Intermediate data for radiation mapping**: ./save/mapping_data/ **Output for radiation mapping**: ./save/radiation_mapping/

+MAke sure to check the file/folder names for loading/saving outputs when you run each program.
 If you want to skip MC simulation or training model, you can use our data/models below.
 You can copy the file/folder from the folder 'saved_files' to the path shown above.

 Detector | MC data | MC filter | Model | Epochs | Note
 ----- | --- | --- | --- |--- |-----